paymill/paymill-documentation/guides/reference/credit-card-frame.html.md

 ```

 <div class="important">
   With both disabled and custom resizing, the iframe has width and height set to `100%` to fit its container element.
-It’s highly recommended that you only style the container since you have full control over it.
-The iframe, on the other hand, won’t be available until it has loaded and might be removed from the DOM if loading fails.
+It's highly recommended that you only style the container since you have full control over it.
+The iframe, on the other hand, won't be available until it has loaded and might be removed from the DOM if loading fails.
 </div>